 Give your time and make a difference

-Our amazing army of volunteers helps us with all aspects of creating and managing the Forest, including tree planting, wildlife surveying and assisting with our education programmes.
+Our amazing volunteers help us with all aspects of creating and managing the Forest:

 We pride ourselves on the flexibility of our regular practical volunteering sessions.
 You can volunteer as much or as little as you would like, giving you the best opportunity to fit volunteering into your daily life.

 Regular activities take place most weeks from Monday to Saturday, and we run both morning and afternoon sessions, so there are plenty of opportunities to get involved.

 Where do volunteering activities take place?

 The Forest stretches up the Warwickshire / Worcestershire border, from the present-day borders of Shakespeare’s Forest of Arden, across the ancient Forest of Feckenham, and down to the edge of the Vale of Evesham – the north Cotswolds to south Birmingham.

 Volunteering activities takes place in four areas of the Forest – Spernal, Dorsington, The Lenches and Honeybourne.

 Our volunteering programme is run by Jonathan, our Volunteer Manager, supported by Kelsey, our Volunteer Assistant, and our Volunteer Leaders.
 They all lead and support groups of volunteers in activities across the Forest.